pegasystems/constellation-ui-gallery/README.md

 Install npm from [nodejs.org](https://nodejs.org/en/download/)

-You should have the following versions installed: System node version 20.x and npm version 10.x.
+You should have the following versions installed: System node version 24.x and npm version 10.x or higher if you are using master - for release branch, use node 20.0

 If you already have [VS Code](https://code.visualstudio.com/) and [Docker](https://docs.docker.com/get-docker/) installed, you can click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/pegasystems/constellation-ui-gallery) to get started.
 Clicking these links will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.